marijnh/Eloquent-JavaScript/14_dom.md

 We have seen that different HTML elements are drawn differently.
 Some are displayed as blocks, others inline.
-Some add styling—`<strong>` makes its content ((bold)) and `<a>` makes it blue and underlines it.
+Some add styling—`<strong>` makes its content ((bold)), and `<a>` makes it blue and underlines it.

 {{index "img (HTML tag)", "default behavior", "style attribute"}}

 The way an `<img>` tag shows an image or an `<a>` tag causes a link to be followed when it is clicked is strongly tied to the element type.
-But the default styling associated with an element, such as the text color or underline, can be changed by us.
+But we can change the styling associated with an element, such as the text color or underline.
 Here is an example that uses the `style` property:

 ```{lang: "text/html"}